jose-navarro/workflowmaker/paper/paper.md

 (3) connections, which indicate how data flows between repositories and tasks.
 See Figure \ref{fig_wfeditor}
 above.

-*WorkflowLauncher* &mdash; The workflows created with WorkflowEditor are just *templates* that outline how to perform some process, but say nothing about the data to be processed&mdash;that is, these can be reused for may data sets.
-WorkflowLauncher is used to set the names of the input files for those workflows, as well as the values of the required keyboard parameters.
-From this, an executable script is generated.
+*WorkflowLauncher* &mdash; The workflows created with WorkflowEditor are just *processing templates*, saying nothing about the data to process&mdash;that is, these can be reused for may datasets.
+Given a workflow, WorkflowLauncher is used to set the paths of the repositories used, the names of the input and output files, and the values of the required keyboard parameters.
+Then, a script to execute the workflow using these data is generated.
 Figure \ref{fig_wflauncher} depicts how the values of some keyboard parameters are set.

 ![WorkflowLauncher: Setting the values of keyboard parameters.\label{fig_wflauncher}](figure_wflauncher.png){height="300pt"}